 If you suddenly have a high fever or any other symptoms around the time of your menstrual period, call your doctor.
 If a you are using a tampon, remove it right away.
-TSS can be a medical emergency, so it is important to call for emergency medical services immediately.
+TSS can be a medical emergency, so it is important to call for emergency medical services right away.

 If TSS is suspected, treatment will be started as soon as possible.
-Once treatment is underway, your doctor can perform tests to confirm a diagnosis.
+When treatment is underway, your doctor can perform tests to confirm a diagnosis.
 This is necessary because many of the symptoms associated with TSS are similar to several health conditions or diseases.
 TSS can be confimed with a vaginal culture.

 Treatment can include:

-- Large amounts of fluids (intravenously if necessary) to keep hydrated and control the effects of the fever
+- Large amounts of fluids (by IV if needed) to keep hydrated and control the effects of the fever

 to help control the infection